 Computer Information Systems, Computer Sciences and Multimedia are three distinct disciplines housed under the Multimedia, Information Technology, and Noncredit (MITN) department within the Division of Social, Information and Natural Sciences.
-The department has traditionally offered courses in Computer Information Systems including courses on computer hardware, networking, operating systems, multimedia and programming.
-Over the past five years the department has strategically migrated the majority of the CIS programming courses to the CSCI discipline.
+The department has traditionally offered courses in Computer Information Systems including courses on computer hardware, networking, operating systems, information security, multimedia and programming.
 The CSCI discipline currently includes five courses, a certificate and an Associate of Science degree focusing on transfer preparation for students who plan to pursue a four-year degree in computer science.
-Last spring a new full-time faculty member with expertise in the discipline of multimedia was hired.
-The new full-time hire has begun migrating courses from the CIS discipline to the MULTI discipline.
-A total of 15 new courses, 4 new certificates and 3 new AS degrees have been developed under the Multimedia discipline.
+Last couple academic years, several new full-time faculty members with expertise in the discipline of Information Systems, Computer Science and Animation were hired.